eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 According to the *table_info.csv* configuration file (*URI used in PubChem*), the script will build an Id-mapping graph containing both Intra and Inter uris equivalences from PubChem type RDF graph.

-In the PubChem type RDF graphs, PubChem compouds CID are describe using *rdf:type* associated a ChEBI identifier.
+In the PubChem type RDF graphs, PubChem compouds CID are describe using *rdf:type* associated to a ChEBI identifier.
 For example:

 *http://rdf.ncbi.nlm.nih.gov/pubchem/compound/CID1* *rdf:type* *http://purl.obolibrary.org/obo/CHEBI_73024*

-In the Id-mapping grapĥ providing using PubChem only equivalences between PubChem CID and ChEBI identfiers are provided.
+In the Id-mapping grapĥ created using PubChem only equivalences between PubChem CID and ChEBI identfiers are provided.

 The Id-mapping graph for Inter and Intra uris equivalences will be stored in the Virtuoso shared directory (at *path_to_dumps*) according to the  *path_to_dir_intra_from_dumps* specify in the corresponding section, ready to be loaded.
 To facilitate graph loading, the script return an update file (*update_file*) in the Virtuoso shared directory, containing all ISQL commands needed to properly load graphs, that have to be executed by Virtuoso.